This page contains more bonsai myths, many of which have to do with bonsai tree care instructions. These are some of my all-time favorites.

 Over time I found that under these sealers, I often found soft wood and decay that needed removing.
 When I let the tree "do its thing," it "healed" much faster.
 I stopped using sealers.

-After years of research the current ANSI standards for tree pruning consider wound sealants totally unnecessary.
+After years of research, the current American National Standards Institute standards for tree pruning consider wound sealants totally unnecessary.

 As Mother used to say: